Dynamic Inventory Management with Mean-Field Competition: Model with Competition

 \subsection{Mean-Field Performance Criterion and Equilibrium}

-Each agent still wishes to maximize their expected terminal wealth subject to all other agents strategies being fixed.
-Inspection of Equations \eqref{eqn:delta_bar_f} and \eqref{eqn:dP} show that for a fixed $f$, the process $\overline{\delta}^f$ is deterministic, and in this case the dynamics of a representative agent's wealth and inventory do not have explicit dependence on $P^f$, but only on $\overline{\delta}^f$.
+Each agent still wishes to maximize their expected terminal wealth subject to all other agents fixing their strategy.
+Inspection of equations \eqref{eqn:delta_bar_f} and \eqref{eqn:dP} show that for a fixed $f$, the process $\overline{\delta}^f$ is deterministic, and in this case the dynamics of a representative agent's wealth and inventory do not have explicit dependence on $P^f$, but only on $\overline{\delta}^f$.
 Thus, when specifying the performance criterion of a representative agent, it also will not depend on the entire flow of the population distribution $P$, but only on the mean spread $\overline{\delta}$.
 For a given deterministic mean spread, we write the performance criterion as